leoyu037/cheatsheets/software_design_principles.md

-# Personal Software Design Principles
+# Personal Software Engineering Principles

 In no particular order: